Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Nodes are stored in a flat array and divided by a fixed size page.
 Each node references its children using their index in this array.
 To traverse the tree, clients start by loading the node page that contains the root.
 Then, clients identify the pages required to access its children within the view.
 The process is repeated until the desired nodes have been discovered.

-Note that for backward compatability reasons, the node index must be a **stringified integer**.
+Note that for backward compatibility reasons, the node index must be a **stringified integer**.
 This index must be unique and is used for identification only.
 It has no other semantic meaning in I3S.

 For more details regarding 3D Objects and Integrated Mesh in 1.7, see [nodePages](../docs/1.7/nodePageDefinition.cmn.md).